 Eye colour is an indicator of wolf content.
 Wolves have amber or hazel eyes and are genetically incapable of having any other eye colour.
 Blue eyes are a recessive dog trait.
 Often, blue eyes are photoshopped onto wolf images because humans perceive them as mysterious.

-Wolves and dogs speak different languages, or at the very least, different dialects of the same language.
+Wolves and dogs speak also different languages, or at the very least, different dialects of the same language.
 Dogs change roles frequently and initiate play with different gestures.
 Wolves have a heavy subtext to their body language.
 They enjoy play as much as dogs, but they place a high importance on pack hierarchy.
 This is partly why the sanctuary has so many packs.
 Mixing high content with low content wolfdogs creates language barriers.
 This can be dangerous for the low content animal who doesn’t speak the same language.

 Watch the low content wolfdogs playing, here.